by Texas Homesteader ~

 When you get to the end of the cloth, stand the bottles back up and tie the two tails together.
 Pretty!

-Many Different Cloth Wrapping Styles
+Many Simple Cloth Gift Wrapping Styles

 So you see, just because you don’t use disposable gift wrapping doesn’t mean your gifts can’t be absolutely beautiful and festive beneath your tree!